player2342/Simple_Forms/README.md

-# Landing Page Template
+# Survey Template

-This HTML file is meant to be a starting file for beginner demos to follow.
+This project is intended to enable fast and beautiful HTML + CSS only deployement to a server without need for a full blown server.

+# Font Preferences
 Here are my preferred font combos:
 - Playfair Display & Source Sans Pro
 - Oswald & Merriweather